 When you write in a deep point of view, you write it through the character, like you’re looking at the world through their eyes, but more importantly, through all those filters in their mind.

 If you’re not writing deep point of view (that is, omniscient or cinematic), their voice still going to affect their actions and dialogue, even if you don’t have access to their thoughts.

-Now, take those different people and put each one of them in the same story, such as your favorite book or movie.
+Now, take those two different people and put each one of them in the same story, such as your favorite book or movie.
 Imagine how different the story would have been with your Grandpa as the protagonist in The Hobbit, versus your cousin, your best friend, your coach—how different their character thoughts, speech, decisions, and actions would all be, and how different the story would be from their point of view.
 That’s their voice.

 Hopefully that helps clear up the differences between style and voice, and how voice is linked to point of view.
 Good luck!